wooorm/markdown-rs/readme.md

 `markdown-rs` makes any markdown safe by default, even if HTML is embedded or dangerous protocols are used, as it encodes or drops them.

-Some very old browsers (such as Opera 12 from 2012) did not respect the HTML specification and executed scripts in images, rendering sites with user-controlled images vulnerable to XSS attacks.
+You should be able to set `allow_any_src` safely.
+The default is to allow only `http:`, `https:`, and relative images, which is what GitHub does.
+But it should be safe to allow any value on `src`.
-However, all modern browsers respect the HTML specification and prevent this, making the use of external images safe.
+The [HTML specification][whatwg-html-image] prohibits dangerous scripts in images and all modern browsers respect this and are thus safe.
+Opera 12 (from 2012) is a notable browser that did not respect this.

 Turning on the `allow_dangerous_html` or `allow_dangerous_protocol` options for user-provided markdown opens you up to XSS attacks.